wp-plugins/flyzoo/readme.txt

 == Description ==

-Connect, engage and grow your audience with he perfect chat for BuddyPress, bbPress and WooCommerce.
+Connect, engage and grow your audience with the perfect chat for BuddyPress, bbPress and WooCommerce.

 Flyzoo has been designed for dating websites, online traders, gamers, radio stations, shops... and any other kind of website looking to boost engagement with a feature-rich chat platform.